secrary/DrSemu/README.md

 **[The tool is in the early development stage]**
 #### whoami: [@_qaz_qaz](https://twitter.com/_qaz_qaz)

-`Dr.Semu` let you to create rules for different malware families and detect new samples based on their behavior.
+With `Dr.Semu` you can create rules to detect malware based on dynamic behavior of a process.

 ### Isolation through redirection